How I transformed a static dashboard

 Impact

-During my time with Proscal, the design improvements led to a significant increase in user engagement.
-The platform began attracting more enterprise customers across EMEA and APAC, with potential to generate up to 3% of their annual spend as recurring revenue.
+This feature among with other design initiatives led to a significant increase in user engagement.
+The platform began attracting more enterprise customers across EMEA and APAC, with potential to generate up to 3% of their annual contract value as recurring revenue.
 These outcomes reflect a successful shift from passive data extraction to active in-platform analysis.

 150%↑